Data-driven modeling of multivariate stochastic trajectories -- Application to water waves: Results

 \subsection{Stochastic trajectories}

-Fig. \ref{fig_sim_trajs_series} shows samples of joint stochastic trajectories of $(\un, \sx)$ for sea states $\#1$ and $\#3$.
+Fig. \ref{fig_sim_trajs_series} shows samples of joint stochastic trajectories of $(\un, \sx)$ for sea states $\#1$ and $\#7$.
 Colors indicate the pairing of $\un$ and $\sx$ trajectories for each realization.
-The trajectory sample extracted from the \derisk{} dataset is labeled as "true sample".
+The trajectory samples extracted from the \derisk{} dataset are labeled as "true sample".
 The remaining samples are synthetic samples generated by the model.
 Synthetic trajectories were obtained by (i) sampling the feature vector $\Xv$ using Algorithm 1 and (ii) reconstructing trajectories via Eqs. (\ref{eq_pca_reconstruction}-\ref{eq_twe_rec}).\footnote{ When simulating a stochastic trajectory using Algorithm 1 and \eq{eq_pca_reconstruction}, there is a risk that the $\un$-trajectory crosses zero before $\tadim = 1$.
 This would contradict the fact that the trajectory represents a water-entry event, during which $\un$ remains positive.
-If such a trajectory is drawn, it is rejected and a new candidate trajectory is simulated. } Each synthetic sample contains the same number of trajectories as the corresponding true sample.
-For sea state $\#1$, the synthetic trajectories were generated with the breaking filter enabled.
+If such a trajectory is drawn, it is rejected and a new candidate trajectory is simulated. } Each synthetic sample contains the same number of trajectories as the corresponding true sample and was generated with the breaking filter enabled.
 The series of synthetic samples in Fig.~\ref{fig_sim_trajs_series} illustrates the variability of trajectories produced by the model.

 The stochastic model is able to generate synthetic trajectories that resemble the true trajectories.
 In particular, for sea state $\#1$, the model captures the tendency of extreme trajectories to exhibit a peak around $\tadim \simeq 0.7-0.9$.
 These trajectories correspond to waves with steep slopes near the crest, which also happen to be the highest waves in the simulated sea state (see Fig.~\ref{fig_wave_extraction}, top right panel).
-In contrast, for sea state $\#3$, extreme trajectories do not appear to differ significantly in shape from the rest of the population.
+In contrast, for sea state $\#7$, extreme trajectories do not appear to differ significantly in shape from the rest of the population.

+The fact that extreme trajectories have shapes distinctly different from the bulk of the population in sea state $\#1$, while this is not the case in sea state $\#7$, explains why the number of principal components retained is higher for sea state $\#1$ than for sea state $\#7$ (see \tab{tab_model_hyperparam}).

-\scaleF{0.4} \sizeT{1.15cm} \sizeTT{0.6cm} \sizeS{-0.4cm} \sizeSS{-0.4cm}
+\scaleF{0.38} \sizeF{3.9cm} \sizeT{1.23cm} \sizeS{-0.4cm} \sizeSS{-0.4cm}